 Spaniards are loud, lazy, and love a long siesta, right?
 Well, not entirely.

-That said, they do seem to run on a completely different timetable to practically every other country on earth; they often take two to three hours for lunch and tuck into dinner well after 21:00.
-This applies to dating, too, as they have been accused of being late on more than one occasion – or flaking out altogether.
-Hispanic time – as it is often dubbed – can make dating a local a frustrating experience, especially if you’re rather punctual.
+There are countless cultural stereotypes for this famously flamboyant country, but not all of them ring true.
+For example, despite Spaniards having an image as work-shy shirkers, they actually clock up some of the longest working hours in Europe; even more than the Germans.
+That said, they do seem to run on a completely different timetable to every other country on the planet.
+After all, where else can you enjoy two to three-hour lunch breaks and eat dinner well after 21:00?
+This applies to dating, too.
+Indeed, the Spanish are often accused of being late on more than one occasion – or worse, flaking out altogether.
+Hispanic time – as it is often dubbed – can make dating a local a frustrating experience, to say the least.

-Whatever you do, do not call them Spanish!
+Whatever you do, do NOT call them Spanish!

 When cruising the dating pool in Portugal, it’s crucial that you understand just how important the country’s roots are to the locals.
 Branding them together with the Spanish or Brazilians, for instance, will not go down well.
 For starters, the Portuguese are known to be far more reserved than their Latino counterparts.
 Despite their sunny, laid-back Mediterranean culture, the Portuguese also pride themselves on their time-keeping skills; another trait that sets them apart from their Hispanic neighbors.
 This applies to dating, too.
 Indeed, most local men and women frown upon tardiness, and turning up late for a date will likely get you off on the wrong foot.